GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.ActionableErr"></a>
 #### ActionableErr
-`ActionableErr` defines an error occurred along with an optional suggestions
+`ActionableErr` defines an error that occurred along with an optional list of suggestions

 | Field | Type | Label | Description |